graalvm/workshops/vscode-tools-for-micronaut/README.md

 ## Lab Objectives

-In this lab you will:
+In this lab you we will introduce you to the Tools for Micronaut extension for VS Code.
+This extension supports working and building Micronaut application.
+You will:

 - Install VS Code and the Tools for Micronaut extension
 - Create a Micronaut application within VS Code

+- Naviagte around your application

+- Code creation Automation
+  - Create a REST controller
+  - Autocomplete within properties files

-- Discover the Micronaut Activity view
+- Discover what the Micronaut Activity view can do
   - Use the Micronaut Activity View to run the application
   - Naviagte around the end points and beans
+  - Make a REST call
   - Add the Micronaut Control Panel to your application
-  - Add support for monitoring your application in realtime
+  - Monitor & manage your application in realtime

-- Code creation
-  - Create a REST controller
+- Use the Micronaut Expression Language

 - Work with an Oracle Database
   - Connect to a database
   - Create Micronaut Data entities, repositories from and REST controllers to expose an existing database schema
   - Run youe application using the attached database
   - Generate tests for your controllers

-- Use Visual VM from within your Micronaut project
+- Use Visual VM from within VS Code
   - Install Visual VM from within VS Code
   - Use the integrated Visual VM support to solve performance issues in your application

-- Oracle Cloud Support
+- Work with cloud resources in Oracle Cloud Infrastructure (OCI)
   - Learn how to work with Oracle Cloud (OCI) resources within your application
   - Add an Object Storage bucket to your application
   - Run the application using the attached Object Storage Bucket

-- Create a Graal Development Kit Application?
-- DevOps

 >Note: If you see the laptop icon in the lab, this means you need to do something such as enter a command.
 Keep an eye out for it.